jpgordon00/MonoNodeExpress/README.md

  - Rewrite this applciation into an application per serivce using microservices.
  - Avoid chained database calls one-after-another.
 Write queries to do more in each query.
  - Hash passwords and emails.
 Instead of storing raw password and other sensitive data from the server into a database, store (hashed data)[https://jwt.io/].
 NodeJS does not have hashing built in, so a third-party SDK like the [Crypto](https://nodejs.org/api/crypto.html) package is required.
- - Replace string token authorization with [JWT](https://jwt.io/) authorization.
+ - Replace string token authorization with [JWT](https://jwt.io/)authorization.
 This allows for a client-server handshake and potentially encrypted connection data.
 The connection it self is not encrypted or using SSL or HTTPS.
  - Use headers to authorize user instead of a query parameter.
 This includes JWT fields for encryption.
  - Allow flexibility in query parameters and JSON post data.